Human brains were not yet prepared to absorb the idea of mass murder on the scale of Auschwitz. — Rudolf Vrba

 It wasn’t until 1943 that Jewish prisoners were elevated to administrative roles which did not require prisoners’ striped garb.
 For the mortuary, Wetzler had kept track of all those prisoners who died outside of the gas chambers; Vrba had spent a year as blockschreiber for Block 15 of the Quarantine Camp.
 [The German and Yiddish word for writer, or scribe, is Schreib or “Schreiber” (keeper of records).]
 These men were sufficiently trusted to have been given better lodgings and relatively free range in the camp.
 Wetzler could hold private meetings his little office where cadavers could sometimes be stacked from floor to ceiling.
 Their Slovak cohort Ceslav Mordowicz recalled once meeting Wetzler when he was using a corpse as a makeshift coffee table, outside his office.

-The successful escapes made by just six Jews were made from Auschwitz II-Birkenau, a complex that was connected by a railway line to the more rudimentary base camp known as Auschwitz I. According to historian Erich Kulka, the ratio of SS men to a single prisoner in the original Auschwitz I camp was 1 to 14; and but in the Auschwitz II-Birkenau camp it was 1 to 64 while construction was underway to prepare for the huge influx of Hungarian Jews.
+Auschwitz II-Birkenau was a complex connected by a railway line to the more rudimentary base camp known as Auschwitz I. According to historian Erich Kulka, the ratio of SS men to a single prisoner in the original Auschwitz I camp was 1 to 14; and but in the Auschwitz II-Birkenau camp it was 1 to 64 while construction was underway to prepare for the huge influx of Hungarian Jews.
 In Auschwitz III (Buna Monowice) it would be 1 to 23.
 [There were also a few dozen, outlying sub-camps from which non-Jews were able to flee more easily–see MAP at the bottom of this page.]

 Statistics on escapes are clearly estimates.
 Whereas Henryk Świebocki in Auschwitz-Birkenau State Museum’s publication of Auschwitz, 1940-1945: Central Issues in the History of the Camp (2000) tells us 127 out of 802 attempts to escape (757 men and 45 women) were successful from 1940-1945, and 150 of these attempts were made by Jews, the Auschwitz Museum has informed visitors, virtually or in person, that as many as 196 prisoners can be said to have escaped from Auschwitz-Birkenau and its various confines out of 928 attempts.
 Erich Kulka made the incredible statement that 76 Jews escaped but he failed to name them.
 He adds, “Barely a dozen successful escapees were traced after the war.”
 Again, no names are provided but he proceeds to cite the two escapees from the “Gypsy Camp” who succeeded on November 19, 1943, Jerzy Tabeau and Toman Cieliczjo.